micro-webapps/webconf-spec/dev/README.md

         ]
     }

-The name of the webserver used in the raw_config option depends on the webconf-spec implementation.
+The name of the webserver used in the `raw_config` option depends on the webconf-spec implementation.
 Allowed comparison operators are ">", "<", ">=", "<=", "==" and "!=" as known from C language.
 The version is in [Semantic Versioning 2.0.0](http://semver.org/spec/v2.0.0.html) format.

-The raw config option can be used in the Match option, Directories option, Locations option and in the root object of the webconf-spec configuration.
+The `raw config` option can be used in the `match` option, `locations` option and in the root object of the webconf-spec configuration.

-The raw config option SHOULD be used only when there is no other way how to describe particular configuration using other webconf-spec options.
+The `raw config` option SHOULD be used only when there is no other way how to describe particular configuration using other webconf-spec options.

 ## Load balancing options

 These options are used to define the load balancing.
 It defines the balancing method, session persistence method and list of backend servers user by the balancer.

-The format of the balancers option is following:
+The format of the `balancers` option is following:

     "balancers" {
         "balancer-name": {